soulweaver91/pokemon-gc-randomizer/README.md

 This tool randomizes Pokémon XD: Gale of Darkness ISOs, providing a fresh gameplay experience with different trainer battles, Pokémon specifics and item placements based on the given settings.
-Eventually it will randomize Pokémon Colosseum ISOs as well.
+It also partially randomizes Pokémon Colosseum ISOs as well.

 ## Image support